soumyarajde/HabitTracker/README.md

 source venv/bin/activate
  ```

-To install the 'habittracker' library and the App use the following pip command:
+To install the 'habittracker' library and the app use the following pip command:
    ```bash
    pip install .